Not an actual patient.

 It can be frustrating when your is still not under control.
 Adbry® (tralokinumab-ldrm) works inside the body to help get clearer skin and control the unbearable itch for the long-term.
 Adbry was used in 2 clinical trials for up to 1 year, and 1 trial for up to 8 months.
 Talk to your healthcare professional to see if Adbry is right for you.

 Adbry helped visibly improve the look and texture of skin at 4 months.

-ADBRY® (tralokinumab-ldrm) injection is a prescription medicine used to treat adults with moderate-to-severe atopic dermatitis (eczema) that is not well controlled with prescription therapies used on the skin (topical), or who cannot use topical therapies.
+ADBRY® (tralokinumab-ldrm) injection is a prescription medicine used to treat people 12 years of age and older with moderate-to-severe atopic dermatitis (eczema) that is not well controlled with prescription therapies used on the skin (topical), or who cannot use topical therapies.
 ADBRY can be used with or without topical corticosteroids.